GhostNeverbloom/spbgs-docs/docs/en/customspawns.md

 Main differences:

-* The base of the system is very much like vanilla, i.e. there are normal and special squads which are spawned in a certain way;
+* The base of the system is very much like vanilla, i.e. there are normal and special zed squads which are spawned in a certain way;

+* Normal squads mostly consist of Trash and Mediums, while special squads include most of the Larges and Mediums;

 * Unlike vanilla, the spawn cycle is built upon a certain ratio between normal and special squads which is defined by [`special squad count percentage`](commands.md#special-squad-count-pct);